Gothsec/Gothsec/README.md

 I'm a passionate software development student with a strong foundation building software
 -  💼 Aspiring to become a senior frontend developer
--  📚 Eager to learn and mastering software skills (frontend and backend)
+-  📚 Eager to learn and mastering frontend skills
 -  🚀 Exploring new technologies and building cool stuff

 ### Tech Stack: